-We welcome your help at the 13th Annual Maker Faire Bay Area.
+We welcome your help at the 12th Annual Maker Faire Bay Area.
 We offer a Maker Faire Traveler Program which helps you understand and support the Maker Movement.
 By becoming a Maker Traveler you can make a valuable contribution to the success of Maker Faire and enhance the Maker Movement in your community.
 You will experience the Maker Movement, learn about Maker Faire production and join the Maker Community.
 There are great benefits to this completing program, including a ticket to Maker Faire and more.
-Visit the Maker Traveler Program page for more information.
+More information coming soon.

 Getting to Maker Faire

-If you plan to ship any items to or from the San Mateo Event Center for Maker Faire,
+If you plan to ship any items to the San Mateo Event Center for Maker Faire:

 San Mateo, CA 94403

 The San Mateo Event Center does not accept freight deliveries in advance of Maker Faire dates.
 For shipments that may arrive earlier, please fill out the Special Request Form